 It was a strange feeling, watching the world speculate as to whether the concert would go ahead and what would happen when the band arrived in the DPRK.
 In collaboration with Morten Traavik, the concert organiser, we began filling up places on our Laibach in Pyongyang tour.
 It was to be a regular, three-day tour to Pyongyang and the DMZ with the added extra of watching history in the making.

 So myself and my twenty European rockers arrived in Pyongyang and thanks to the hard work of Morten and my colleagues, we found ourselves on the bus on the way to the concert.
 As we pulled into the venue, I realised that I’d never seen this place before despite my several trips to Pyongyang.
 I was informed that this was Ponghwa Art Theatre, capacity 1500, and it was located inside the Ministry of Public Security.
-Definitely not a regular stop on grouplaibach2 tours, and I can’t say that I know any tourists who have been there before.
+Definitely not a regular stop on group tours, and I can’t say that I know any tourists who have been there before.

 “Upon arrival, our group was checked against a guest list and each name was verified to ensure that we were supposed to be there.
 We were ushered through marble halls into the venue.
 Every seat except those reserved for us was full.
 Except for our twenty people, six from another tour company and perhaps forty foreigners who had the look of diplomats and businessmen, every other person in the hall was DPR Korean.”